namoopsoo/namoopsoo.github.io/content/note/2026-04-24-keep-it-simple.md

 It is still not purely iterative like an agile shop, but in  PI Planning, you offer timelines which PMs can write down in their notebooks but you also write out a sort of loose statement of work paired with assumptions and risks, that might help you when you have to ultimately renegotiate your position multiple times during the project lifetime .

-And as is emphasized in No Estimates, renegotiating , cutting down, the scope, is likely going to be the best tool at your disposal along the way.
+And as is emphasized in No Estimates<sup>[1](#references)</sup>, renegotiating , cutting down, the scope, is likely going to be the best tool at your disposal along the way.

 So then timelines become your friend, if both parties can wink nod and agree  to play the renegotiation dance along the way.